AWS CLI

 This guide assumes that you have followed the steps in the [Getting Started](/docs/get-started/.md) guide, and have the access keys available.

-Requests to Tigris must be directed to the appropriate service endpoint:
+Requests to Tigris must be directed to the appropriate service endpoint, usually by updating your endpoint URL configuration:

 When using the AWS CLI, this service endpoint is set by default based on the region and is not configured by the user directly.
 AWS S3 recommends using per-region service endpoints, whereas Tigris provides a single global endpoint and manages all regional configurations for you.
 Tigris is S3-compatible, which means that you can use familiar S3 based tools like the AWS CLI, provided you change the service endpoint to point to Tigris.